 Canada- a land of Superlatives.

 As consultant he worked extensively on the development of knowledge infrastructure and corporate decision support systems for science organizations and the private sector using internet and intranet.
-For four years he worked as CIO in Information and Knowledge Management for the IUCN-The International Union for the Conservation of Nature, the largest environmental organization and multi-stakeholder knowledge network in the world, with a focus on knowledge management, collaborative internet strategies and digital divide issues.
+For four years he worked as Chief of Information and Knowledge Management for the IUCN - The International Union for the Conservation of Nature, the largest environmental organization and multi-stakeholder knowledge network in the world, with a focus on knowledge management, collaborative internet strategies and digital divide issues.
 He organized a Futures Dialogue on Digital Opportunities for Sustainable Development as side event during the World Summit on Sustainable Development in Johannesburg.

 He is a past President of the Canadian Remote Sensing Society and the Canadian Society for Landscape Ecology and Management.
 He was founding Executive Director of the Canada Committee on Ecological Land Classification which initiated many of the ecological, integrative frameworks, approaches and principles which are now part of integrated resource planning and State of the Environment reporting at local, regional, provincial and national levels in Canada.